Port of Plymouth, England

 View of Old Houses in Plymouth, England.
 GGA Image ID # 143202fec3

-The natural gateway for Americans to the Devonshire countryside is Plymouth.
-As an introduction to England it is like beginning one's meal with dessert; but perhaps there is an advantage in seeing the best first.
+Plymouth is the natural gateway for Americans to the Devonshire countryside.
+As an introduction to England, it is like beginning one's meal with dessert, but perhaps there is an advantage in seeing the best first.

-The similarity of Old Plymouth to the Massachusetts town which bears its name, and to which so many thousands of American tourists go every year will perhaps be one of the entertaining features to many travelers who approach it from the sea.
+The similarity of Old Plymouth to the Massachusetts town that bears its name and to which thousands of American tourists go every year will perhaps be one of the entertaining features for many travelers who approach it from the sea.

 Map of Plymouth Harbor Shoring Route of Tender Used by the Steamship Lines.